Last Saturday Matt, Keith and I took the journey up to Bruswick, Maine to take part in the 1st Annual Norther New England BGG Meetup.

 I took the opportunity to sign up to run a few games.
 First slot I ran Quarriors!, the new dice based deck building game by WizKids.
-I picked Quarriors up while at GenCon, and really enjoyed the game.
+I picked Quarriors up while at GenCon, and really enjoyed the game, a lot of people have enjoyed online casino games but so is California going to overtake Nevada as the USA gambling state?.
 This was my first time teaching it, and things went pretty smoothly with only a few flub ups in my explanation.
 There were three other players including myself, Chris and Melanie from the Bangor Gamers and Jeremy from Crossroad Games.
 We played one game and then got 80% through another before cleaning up for session two.
 I really enjoy the game and suggest it to anyone who enjoys the deck building genre of games.

 After teaching Quarriors I sat down for a game of Puerto Rico.
 I finally got to play it at PaxEast earlier this year and really enjoyed myself.
 The game went well and it was close in the end game.
 Puerto Rico is a game of pure strategy with the only luck being what person before you chooses to do, and what plantations come up.

 Then we broke for lunch and I enjoyed a tasty quesadilla from Lola’s Tacos.
 Fresh good food that filled me up for an afternoon full of gaming.
 Check them out if you are ever in town.